Culture and community engaged to halt the decline of High Streets

 18 March 2019 Dee Halligan

-Everyone cares about their High Street, and everyone wants to have one (if not go there evidently).
-They want a thriving street that is full of colour and idiosyncrasy, an economic driver which benefits the diverse and rounded community which surrounds it (well trodden ground by Mary Portas among many others).
-This idea has less and less connection to the reality of our High Streets: in the UK decimated by 18 closures every day of 2018, before you get to what’s been termed the Retail Apocalypse in the US.
+So, as Paul McCartney would say, ‘what’s wrong with that?’.
+Everyone cares about their High Street, and everyone wants to have one, always of course one that’s thriving and full of colour and idiosyncrasy, an economic driver which benefits the diverse and rounded community which surrounds it.
+This idea is, with rare exceptions, divorced from the reality of our High Streets: with the UK high street decimated by 18 closures every day of 2018, we must be close to what’s been termed the Retail Apocalypse in the US.

 WHAT WE DO